mekenthompson/nothotdog-classifier/README.md

 # nothotdog-classifier
-Image Classificatier using Azure Custom Vision to create nothotdog app
+Image classifier using Azure Custom Vision and Python SDK